 Most servers are configured to disallow directory browsing for security reasons.
 When they’re properly configured, you’re redirected to another page.
 When they’re not, you might see a 403 error.

-To clear the cache in your browser, you can follow this extensive guide which will teach you how to clear your cache on all the popular desktop and mobile browsers.
+To clear the cache in your browser, you can follow this extensive guide which will teach you how to clear your cache in all the popular desktop and mobile browsers including Google Chrome, Firefox, Microsoft Edge, and Safari.

 But some improperly configured servers might throw a 403 error instead.
 Try to log into the website (if possible) and see if the error goes away.